-Last week, the Finance Minister Shri Arun Jaitley announced that the NDA Government is planning to launch a new Financial Inclusion Mission which will provide urban and rural households of India with savings, remittances, credit, insurance and pension facilities.
-He reiterated that this new financial inclusion drive would be different from the earlier drives which were focussed only on the opening of no-frills bank accounts in the rural ares of the country.
+Last week, the Finance Minister Shri Arun Jaitley announced that the NDA Government is planning to launch a new Financial Inclusion Mission which will provide urban and rural households of India with savings, remittances, credit, insurance, and pension facilities.
+He reiterated that this new financial inclusion drive would be different from the earlier drives which were focussed only on the opening of no-frills bank accounts in the rural areas of the country.

-This announcement was made by the finance minister soon after he held a meeting with the CEO’s of public sector banks and different development financial institutions in the capital.
+This announcement was made by the finance minister soon after he held a meeting with the CEOs of public sector banks and different development financial institutions in the capital.
 The meeting was also attended by the Secretary, Department of Financial Services, Deputy Governor, Reserve Bank of India, Additional Secretary, Department of Financial Services.

 Elaborating further on the changes in the new financial inclusion initiatives, the Finance Minister further said that the Government of India would this time target individual households instead of the entire village.
-There are an estimated 7.5 Crore households in India who do not yet have a bank account and these households will be focus of the financial inclusion mission.
+There are an estimated 7.5 Crore households in India who do not yet have a bank account and these households will be the focus on the financial inclusion mission.

 The new Financial Inclusion Mission will have two phases with Phase-I starting from 15th August 2014 and extending up to 14th August 2015.
 Phase-II would then kick in and last until 14th August 2018.
-The bulk of the savings,credit and remittance services will be offered in Phase-I and insurance and pension would be covered in Phase-II.
+The bulk of the savings, credit, and remittance services will be offered in Phase-I, and insurance and pension would be covered in Phase-II.

 The Finance Minister also elaborated that India has very low levels of financial literacy, which was hampering the financial inclusion drive and it was important for people to understand the importance of availing the different financial services which will in-turn help them participate in India’s growth story.